top of page

 6. What if I’m just curious about psychedelics but haven’t used them?

 That’s totally welcome.
-Many clients come to me wanting to understand more about trauma-informed integration therapy for processing psychedelic experiences, microdosing, or what to expect from an experience.
+Many clients come to me wanting to understand trauma-informed integration therapy for processing psychedelic experiences or learning about emotional and psychological effects.
 We can explore those questions together and help you make an informed decision that aligns with your values and mental health goals.
+There is no pressure to pursue any particular path.
+If you are not seeking psychotherapy, I may refer you to non-clinical integration coaching through Liminal House Integration, which operates separately from Thrive Well Therapy.

 7. Is this confidential?